Carl Pei

-Carl Pei, or Pei Yu (裴宇 (Péi Yǔ); born September 11, 1989), is a Chinese- Swedish entrepreneur.
+Carl Pei Yu (裴宇 (Péi Yǔ); born September 11, 1989) is a Chinese–Swedish entrepreneur.
 He co-founded OnePlus along with Pete Lau, in 2013 and was the director of OnePlus Global.
 He left the firm in October 2020 to start a new hardware venture, called Nothing.

 Early life

 Pei was born in 1989 in Beijing, China; his family soon moved to the United States, and then to Sweden, where Pei grew up.
 He pursued a Bachelor of Science degree in 2008 at the Stockholm School of Economics, but he dropped out in 2011 to work full-time in the Chinese smartphone industry.

 Career

-Pei joined Nokia in 2010, and he worked at the company for three months.
+Pei interned at Nokia in 2010, and he worked at the company for three months.
 After Nokia, the fan website Pei had created about Meizu had caught the attention of that company's Hong Kong branch, and Pei started working in Meizu's marketing team in 2011.

 In November, he joined Oppo as its international markets manager, where he worked directly under Pete Lau.